dmargala/mpi-playground/README.md

 0: (2) total = 245
 ```

-In the mpi version, each rank computes an independent subtotal which are then combined into a single total by rank 0.

 The `--trigger-one` option forces an error on rank 0 while generating the data during the second iteration.
 In the non-mpi version, the error is caught and the process skips to the next iteration:

 ```
 > python ex1-a-unsafe.py --trigger-one